The Safe Guide to Heel Pain Save yourself money & pain- Stop self-diagnosing your sore heel

 Yes we still prescribe orthotics for some foot pain conditions if the evidence supports their use.
 Often we test orthotic therapy with a cost effective customisable off the shelf version that will last a considerable time with patients often opting to replace these with a similar product when they wear rather than progressing to a more expensive custom orthotic.

-For effective treatment of heel pain your podiatrist needs to first make a diagnosis of the cause of your heel pain.
+For effective treatment your podiatrist needs to first make a diagnosis of the cause of your sore heel.
 Then they need to educate you on this cause so that you could explain it to your best friend when they ask.
-Then present you with treatment options and advice.